Electric Field Intensity Solution

 Electric Force - (Measured in Newton) - Electric force is any interaction that, when unopposed, will change the motion of an object.
 In other words, a force can cause an object with mass to change its velocity.

-Electric Charge - (Measured in Coulomb) - Electric Charge is a fundamental property of matter that determines how it interacts with electric and magnetic fields.
-It comes in two types: positive and negative.
+Electric Charge - (Measured in Coulomb) - Electric Charge is a fundamental property of matter that causes it to experience a force when placed in an electromagnetic field.

 STEP 1: Convert Input(s) to Base Unit